-Instead of being demonstrators of love and service, many groups encourage differences, foster criticism, opposition and attacks on others.
+Instead of being demonstrators of love and service, many encourage differences, foster criticism, opposition and attacking others.

 How, then, can we ever hope to achieve harmony and oneness, and become a new humanity that selflessly eschews all differences and personal enmities?

-A world united as One Being has been the hope of mankind for ages.
+A united world has been the hope of mankind for ages.
 Poets, artists, philosophers and statespersons have dreamed of it.
 Self-interested politicians claim they have the grand solution to the problems of disease, hunger, poverty, homelessness.

 But they have not succeeded, because they are motivated by personal agendas, and a failure to accept and value the spiritual oneness of humanity.